Nucleotides: Biosynthesis and Catabolism

 6. aminoimidazole ribonucleotide carboxylase (AIRC activity of the PAICS gene)

-7. succinylaminoimidazolecarboxamide ribonucleotide synthetase (SAICAR activity of the PAICS gene)
+7. succinylaminoimidazolecarboxamide ribonucleotide synthetase (SAICARS activity of the PAICS gene)

 8. adenylosuccinate lyase (ADSL activity of the ADSL gene)